BMCV/SuperDSM/docs/source/pipeline.rst

     The offset image intensities (object of type ``numpy.ndarray`` of the same shape as the ``g_raw`` image).
 Corresponds to :math:`Y_\Omega` in the paper (see :ref:`Eq.
 (5) in Section 2.2 <references>`).
 Provided by the :py:class:`~.preprocess.Preprocessing` stage.

 ``dsm_cfg``
     A dictionary corresponding to the hyperparameters which reside in the ``dsm`` namespace.
-Provided by the :py:class:`~.dsmcfg.PreproDSM_ConfigStagecessing` stage.
+Provided by the :py:class:`~.dsmcfg.DSM_ConfigStage` stage.

 ``y_mask``
     Binary image corresponding to a mask of "empty" image regions (``False``), that are discarded from consideration, and those which possibly contain objects and are considered for segmentation (``True``).
 This is described in :ref:`Section 3.1 of the paper <references>`.
 Provided by the :py:class:`~.dsmcfg.C2F_RegionAnalysis` stage.